closeio/making.close.com/_posts/2021-10-27-reliable-websocket-connections/index.md

    through the likelier steps first, but recognize that there's value in eventually pursuing the long shots.
 Worst case, you'll have one extra scenario that you've ruled out.
 Best case, it'll inspire your next steps.

+---

+[0] You might be wondering: Why does it matter which cable exactly we disconnect from the router?
+Also, why didn't turning off the Wi-Fi (or unplugging the router from the computer in case of a wired connection) reproduce the issue?
+The thing is, the browser handles the "I'm not connected to anything" scenario (what happens when you turn off Wi-Fi or unplug the Ethernet cable from your computer) differently from the "I seem connected to the Internet, but my packets are falling off a cliff" scenario (what finally reproduced the issue).
+If your computer recognizes that its network connection has changed (i.e. what happens when you turn Wi-Fi off/unplug the laptop), the browser will trigger a "network change" event, which in turn will make the browser send a test `Ping` control frame over all of its active WebSockets to see if there's still connectivity.
+Of course, there won't be any, so the WebSocket connection will be deemed closed.
+The `reconnecting-websocket` library takes care of the rest.